-In 2018, his influential essay On Weaponised Design, introduced the titular concept, a term that describes designed systems that harm users while behaving within normal parameters.
-Since 2020, Cade and his team have developed Anxiety Games, an approach to empathetic and accessible threat modeling.
+Cade's influential 2018 essay On Weaponised Design, introduced the titular concept, a term that describes designed systems that harm users while behaving within normal parameters.
 His critiques on design ethics, decentralisation and open source bring nuance to the complexity of digital infrastructure.
 His work on the Para-Real, a term that describes the collision-point between digital platforms and the real world, is the focus of a research series about subcultures and solidarity networks building livelihoods in spite of platform exploitation, austerity and crisis.

-Cade's work positions him squarely between policy, arts, civil society and education.
-He has worked with PEN America, the University College London, the London College of Communication, Google, Mozilla, Bauhaus Earth, Webrecorder, Eyebeam, C/O Berlin, WYNG Foundation, the Pontifical Academy of Sciences, Furtherfield, Ink & Switch, the European Centre for Constitutional and Human Rights, the International Institute for the Environment and Development, the European Commission, Protocol Labs, the Deutschland Bundestag Prototype Fund, the Center for Digital Resilience, Consumer Reports, the Algorithmic Transparency Institute and many others.
+Cade has collaborated with PEN America, the University College London, the London College of Communication, Signal, Google, Mozilla, Bauhaus Earth, Webrecorder, Eyebeam, C/O Berlin, Art Sonje Center, Open Archive, Superbloom Design, WYNG Foundation, the Pontifical Academy of Sciences, Furtherfield, Ink & Switch, the European Centre for Constitutional and Human Rights, the International Institute for the Environment and Development, the European Commission, the World Health Organization, Protocol Labs, the Deutschland Bundestag Prototype Fund, the Center for Digital Resilience, Consumer Reports, the Algorithmic Transparency Institute and many others.

 From 1999 to 2006, Cade represented Australia in international disability swimming, and holds Australian and world records.